srohit619/system-loganalyzer/README.md

 ## Features

 - Overview of log file statistics.
+- Generate Report
 - List of log files with the ability to purge individual files.
 - List of services generating logs with the ability to purge entire log folders.

+---
+**NOTE**: Download,Delete and Generate Button Functionality is Still Not Uploaded to the Branch

 ## Installation